Sidekick

 My Role

 I was a part of a small team that worked on the design and launch of Sidekick on Xfinity Flex & XClass TV.
 I worked on initial component creation for the first set of widgets and how they can be systematized.
-Working closely with product and engineers we shipped an MVP version of the feature as well as a post-MVP.
-I also worked with research on shaping the next wave of widgets to be included in the Sidekick experience.
+Working closely with product and engineers, we shipped an MVP version of the feature as well as a post-MVP.
+I also worked with the research team to shape the next wave of widgets to be included in the Sidekick experience.

 Goals